nick-jonas/assemblejs/README.md

 ## Requirements

 As far as level of understanding, it would best to be familiar first with Backbone and RequireJS.
-When running the build script, you will need node and compass installed.

 ## Installation